lloydmeta/enumeratum/README.md

 ctx.run(query[Shirt]).foreach(println)
 ```
-- Note that an explicit cast to the `EnumEntry` trait (eg. `ShirtSize.Small: ShirtSize`) is required when binding hardcoded `EnumEntry`s
+- Note that an explicit annotation to the `EnumEntry` trait (eg. `ShirtSize.Small: ShirtSize`) is required when binding hardcoded `EnumEntry`s

 #### ValueEnum